 Midge Ure organised the Live 8 concerts in 2005, again with Sir Bob Geldof, with the aim of pressuring the G8 leaders into following his recipe for ending world poverty.
-Also in 2005 he was made an Officer of the Order of the British Empire (OBE) for services to music and charity.
+Also in 2005, Midge was made an Officer of the Order of the British Empire (OBE) for services to music and charity.

-A charismatic and affable personality, Midge Ure speaks emotionally, passionately and openly in his moving presentations.
+A charismatic, humble and affable personality, Midge Ure speaks emotionally, passionately and openly in his moving presentations.
 He is also a fantastic storyteller, leaving audiences well and truly inspired and entertained.

 • What Live 8 Means To The World

 • The Band Aid / Live Aid Experience

 • Achieving The Impossible

 • Implementing Change